ricardoquesada/unijoysticle2/docs/user_guide.md

 # Unijoysticle™ 2 / 2+ / 2 A500 User Guide

-This guide is valid both for Unijoysticle 2, Unijoysticle 2+ and Unijoysticle 2 A500.
+This guide is valid for Unijoysticle 2, Unijoysticle 2+ and Unijoysticle 2 A500.
 Features that are only applicable for Unijoysticle 2 / 2+/ 2 A500, are tagged as **[v2 only]** / **[v2+ only]** / **[v2 A500 only]** respectively.

+## What is a Unijoysticle

+Unijoysticle is that device that allows you to use modern Bluetooth gamepads and mice in retro computers.

+## Models

-Comparison between them:
+Comparison between the different models

 |   | Unijoysticle 2 | Unijoysticle 2+ | Unijoysticle 2 A500 |
 | - | -------------- | --------------- | ------------------- |